Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Skiddo.md

 ---
 Ability1: Sap Sipper
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME672.png
+BookShinyImageName: HOME672_s.png
 BoxSprite: SRD-BoxSprite-skiddo.png
+DexCategory: Mount Pokemon
+DexDescription: "It\u2019s thought to be one of the first Pokemon to live in harmony\
+  \ with humans.
+If it has sunshine and water it doesn\u2019t need to eat - the leaves\
+  \ on its back will produce the energy for it."
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 9
+  Feet: 3.0
+  Meters: 0.9
 HiddenAbility: Grass Pelt
 HomeSprite: SRD-HomeSprite-skiddo.png
 Learnset: '[[SRD-Skiddo-Learnset]]'
 Legendary: 'No'
 Name: Skiddo
 Number: 672
+PrimaryEggGroup: Field
+SecondaryEggGroup: ''
 Sprite: skiddo.png
 Type1: Grass
 Type2: ''
+Weight:
+  Hectograms: 310
+  Kilograms: 31.0
+  Pounds: 68.3
 ---

 #PokeroleSRD/Pokedex